 Shelli Bond Pabis is a writer, photographer and homeschooling mom to two boys.
-She is senior editor at home / school / life magazine, and she has written a weekly newspaper column about daily life, homeschooling and motherhood for almost five years.
-Her non-fiction has appeared in Athens Magazine, Georgia Backroads, Atlanta Homeschool, home / school / life, and she has read several essays on Georgia Public Radio.
+She is senior editor at home / school / life magazine, and she has written a weekly newspaper column about daily life, homeschooling and motherhood for five years.
+Her non-fiction has appeared in Athens Magazine, Barrow Journal, Georgia Backroads, Atlanta Homeschool, home / school / life, and she has read several essays on Georgia Public Radio.
 She chronicles her family’s homeschooling journey on her blog, mamaofletters.com

 My Personal Bio:

 I am a champion of moms, dads and children.

 You don’t have to homeschool, stay at home full time, adhere to a certain parenting style or obsess about your child’s future to be a good mom or dad.
 You just need to love that child like no other.
 Pay attention to them and find out who they really are.
 And then be your children’s champion.